Badonix/EmisNotifs_back/README.md

 # Emis notifications

-This a source code of the backend of [emisnotifs.netlify.app](https://emisnotifs.netlify.app).
-Its basically a Node.js application which serves to connect to the EMIS API and send you an email using Nodemailer when you receive a new score (you must run a cron-job on `/check-scores` endpoint).
+This a source code of the backend of [emisnotifs.netlify.app](https://emisnotifs.netlify.app), a tool for Freeuni/Agruni students to get emails when a lecturer writes some scores.
+Its basically a Node.js application which serves to connect to the EMIS API and send you an email using Nodemailer (you must run a cron-job on `/check-scores` endpoint).
 It uses MongoDB as its primary database for storing user information and application data.

 ## ✨ Features